Payout for parents of British tourist who died after Grand Canyon chopper crash | ITV News

 Their lawyer, Gary C Robb, said they planned to use a portion of the money from the settlement to promote helicopter safety and burn survivor support.

-Mr Robb told the PA news agency: “The family wanted to shine a spotlight on this public health issue because there are too many helicopters that have this very unsafe, flimsy fuel tank.
+Mr Robb said: “The family wanted to shine a spotlight on this public health issue because there are too many helicopters that have this very unsafe, flimsy fuel tank.

 “When the helicopter makes a hard landing, it opens up and pours fuel onto the passengers, soaks them in the fuel, and then it ignites and they are then covered in flame.